rimonhanna/Spotify-To-Youtube/README.md

 # What did you use to make it? :thinking:
 I used the following libraries:<br>
   - <a href="https://github.com/plamere/spotipy">Spotipy (For handling the Spotify API)</a>
-  - <a href="https://selenium-python.readthedocs.io/">Selenium Python (For adding to the YouTube playlist automation)</a>
+  - <a href="https://ytmusicapi.readthedocs.io/en/latest/">ytmusicapi (For adding to the YouTube playlist automation)</a>

 # Why did you make it?
 I wanted to migrate my playlists from Spotify to YouTube Music and I didn't find any good tools out there to do it automatically, so I decided to do it just for fun :) and I thought maybe someone else finds it useful as well.